dagster-io/dagster/docs/docs-beta/docs/tutorial/02-dagster-project-setup.md

 ## Step 1: Create Dagster Project Files

 Dagster needs several project files to run.
-These files are common in Python Package managment and help manage project configurationa dn dependencies.
+These files are common in Python Package managment and help manage project configurationa and dependencies.

 The setup.cfg file is an INI-style configuration file that contains option defaults for setup.py commands.